 App – Apple TV – ATM – Chromecast – Computer – Drone – Machine – Relationships – Smart – Technology

-this moment in time: behaving as if this is new as if we’ve never had to go through questions of ownership or privacy or risk … Interested in the way we dilegent about the histories of things because it’s easy to erase them.
+is is new as if we’ve never had to go through questions of ownership or privacy or risk … Interested in the way we dilegent about the histories of things because it’s easy to erase them.
 The arc of human history is a dance … and we are changed by it.
 We went from being storytellers to readers.

 Less than a decade of high-enough speed internet to …20% US households still not connected.
 It’s not a lived experience for everyone and for those who have lived it, it’s new.
 Australia 1956, in the 70s just gone color and grandparents and parents were still arguing.
 What is it bad to eat in front of it?
 Was the preponderance of Australian TV – shoutout to A-Team, Love Boat and Wonder Woman ….

 We arguing about the mechanics, social relationships … We’re on a particular arc and it’s unclear if it’s going to go like this or this

 Go all in and then go back to doing the other thing.
 How digital will we be?

 European car company – shutdown email friday afternoon and turns it back on until monday